Apollo3zehn/PythonHealthChecker/README.md

 ## 2 What happens on failed checks?

-If the built-in smtp notifier is configured (see [testconfig.conf](testconfig.conf)), a mail is sent to the configured recipient.
+If the built-in smtp notifier is configured (see [testconfig.conf](testconfig.conf)) and a check fails twice in a row, a mail is sent to the configured recipient.
 To avoid spamming mails when the state changes frequently, the notification frequency is throttled to one notification per day and per check.

 ## 3 How it works

 ### 3.1 Introduction
 In its default configuration, the app runs the checks every minute.
 A full check cycle consists of the following steps:
 - load the checker extensions (e.g. ping) and notifier extensions (e.g. smtp / e-mail)
-- execute all checks and collect their results (success vs. error)
+- execute all checks and collect their results (success vs. warning vs. error)
-- pass the results to the configured notifiers
+- pass the failed check results to the configured notifiers
 - write the results into a static html file

 The app uses ```cherrypy``` to serve the generated html file and other static resources to the browser.
 The html file contains a very small javascript snippet to reload the web-page automatically every few seconds.